camronh/Lottery-Tutorial/PART2.md

 }
 ```

+We will leave line 2 commented out for ease of testing.
 In lines 4-12 we are making a request to the API3 QRNG for a single random number.
-In line 15 we transfer the gas funds to the sponsor wallet so Airnode has the gas to
+In line 15 we transfer the gas funds to the sponsor wallet so Airnode has the gas to return the random number.

-return the random number.
+####  Map pending request ids

 In line 13 we are storing the requestId in a mapping.
 This will allow us to check if the request is pending or not.
 Let's add the following under our mappings: